-StatLink https://stat.link/4bjvg5
+StatLink https://stat.link/ej4iy2

 Figure 4.3.
-Personal income taxes and social security contributions paid by pensioners and workers, percentage of income
+Personal income taxes and social security contributions paid by pensioners and workers

-Note: \Pensioners at the gross replacement rate of average earnings have zero income tax and social security.
+Note: Pensioners at the gross replacement rate of average earnings have zero income tax and social security.
 Workers in Colombia at the average earnings pay 8% in taxes and social security contributions, lower than that of pensioners at the gross replacement rate of average earnings.